Adventure Leadership 1

 Technology:

-Phones, tablets, and laptops will not be permitted in class for note-taking or otherwise except when required for assignments or occasionally with permissions to do assignments in class.
+Phones, tablets, and laptops will not be permitted in class for note-taking, or other purposes, except when they are required for assignments or occasionally with permission to do assignments in class.

 Schedule: